Frequently Asked Questions

 Also, you can have a look at our GitLab Code Repository or in our download section.

-Visit one of SiLA’s events or check out the trainings SiLA offers.
+Visit one of SiLA’s events or check out the training SiLA offers.

 SiLA 1.x vs SiLA 2?